wordofwarning/wordofwarning.org/current/2016-emergency/index.md

 To get a feel for it, have a look at 2015's [programme](/archive/2015-emergency) + [gallery](/galleries/2015-emergency).

-#### Venue + Booking Details
+#### Venue + Booking Details for Daytime *TBC*
-Date: Saturday 1 October 2016, 12noon-10pm
+Date: Saturday 1 October 2016, 12noon-??pm
-[Venue: Z-arts](http://www.z-arts.org/about-us/getting-here), 335 Stretford Road, Manchester, M15 5ZA
+Venue: Hulme Library, Stretford Road, Manchester, M15 5FQ
 Tickets: FREE no booking required, come + go as you please.
 *N.B.
+Some limited capacity shows may have sign-up sheets on the day, others may operate on a first come, first served basis.*

+#### Venue + Booking Details for Evening
+Date: Saturday 1 October 2016, ??-10pm
+[Venue: Z-arts (incl STUN Studio)](http://www.z-arts.org/about-us/getting-here), 335 Stretford Road, Manchester, M15 5ZA
+Tickets: FREE no booking required, come + go as you please.
-Some limited capacity shows have sign-up sheets on the day, others operate on a first come, first served basis.*
+*N.B.
+Some limited capacity shows may have sign-up sheets on the day, others may operate on a first come, first served basis.*
-Venue Tel: 0161 232 6089
+Venue (Z-arts) Tel: 0161 232 6089

 #### What people have said about Emergency
 Emergency 2015 was a [Guardian top theatre ticket](http://www.theguardian.com/stage/theatreblog/2015/sep/28/romola-garai-fun-palaces-pomona-theatre-top-tickets).

 #### Access Information
-Emergency 2016 is primarily an adult-focussed event, some works will not be suitable for younger viewers (i.e. under 18s).
-From 12noon experience durational and limited capacity work; from 4pm onwards see a short series of short performances.
+Emergency 2016 is primarily an adult-focussed event and some works may not be suitable for younger viewers (i.e. under 18s).
 It takes place in a number of different spaces and formats — some seated, some standing, some spoken word, some visual, some limited capacity, some participatory.
-We apologise but some of the work is not wheelchair accessible.
+We apologise but some of the work may not be wheelchair accessible.
 For specific age and access information please email <mailto:info@habarts.org> or call 0161 232 6086.

 #### Credits
-[Emergency](/hab/emergency) 2016 is produced by [hÅb](/hab); supported using public funding by Arts Council England, funded by Manchester City Council, supported by [STUN](http://stunlive.com) + [Z-arts](http://www.z-arts.org); a greenroom legacy project.
+[Emergency](/hab/emergency) 2016 is produced by [hÅb](/hab); supported using public funding by Arts Council England, funded by Manchester City Council, supported by [STUN](http://stunlive.com) + [Z-arts](http://www.z-arts.org).

 #### Websites
 <http://emergencymcr.org> |[#EmergencyMcr](http://twitter.com/hashtag/EmergencyMcr)